Massachusetts law about paternity (parentage)

 Web sources

 Information for DOR customers who need to establish paternity or go to court, Mass.
-Dept. of Revenue (English and Spanish)
+Dept. of Revenue (Videos available in English and Spanish)

 Explains the process of asking for DOR’s help to establish paternity.